harshay-narayan/wellbeing-widget-q1/README.md

 A responsive, interactive UI component built with **React**, **TypeScript**, **Tailwind CSS** and **Vite** that allows users to check in on their current emotional state.

+The feeling set to the state will be logged to console which can further be consumed by API endpoints.

 ---

 ## 📁 File Location